 - We have several forums, mailing lists, and even live chatrooms set up, all of which makes it easy for judges to ask us questions and to respond to feedback.
 Our judges will even give us suggestions on how to improve our tasks; for example, when we run categorization tasks, they’ll often report helpful categories that we should add.

-- Since we only launch tasks on demand, and Amazon provides a ready source of workers if we ever need more, our judges are never idly twiddling their thumbs waiting for tasks or completing busywork, and our jobs are rarely backlogged.
+- Since we only launch tasks on demand, our judges are never idly twiddling their thumbs waiting for tasks or completing busywork, and our jobs are rarely backlogged.

 - Because our judges are culled from the best of the crowdsourcing world, they’re experts at the kinds of tasks we send, and can often provide higher quality at a faster rate than what even in-house judges provide.
 For example, they’ll often use the forums and chatrooms to collaborate amongst themselves to give us the best judgments, and they’re already familiar with the Firefox and Chrome scripts that help them be the most efficient at their work.

 All the benefits described above are especially valuable in this real-time search annotation case: